We may earn commission from affiliate links →

 Spetses has a cosmopolitan atmosphere style, and it can be reached both from the port of Piraeus and the coast of the Peloponnese.

-Today, Spetses Town is the most important of the settlements in the Saronic Islands, home to beautiful apartments and villas and luxurious hotels and vacation rental homes.
+Today, Spetses Town is the most important of the settlements in the Saronic Islands, home to beautiful apartments, villas, luxurious hotels, and vacation rental homes.

 One of these places is The House of Bouboulina, a local heroine during the Independence War.
 This legendary widow used to lead her fleet, playing a vital role in the country’s independence.